premkumarkora/Regression---linear/README.md

-All the emaples in this repo is for simple lenear equation.
+All the examples in this repo is for simple lenear equation.